 Startle haze spyglass doorway

-Coffee shop and I do not drink coffee
+Coffee shop and I do not drink

 Alcove on the left I see you motion